I want to study a degree programme course

 NOTE: The primary purpose for a student to be in the State is to study.
 It is not permissible for a student to come to Ireland to undertake a part-time course, or a distance learning course.

-For information regarding evidence of finance for ALL Non-EEA Students from 1 April 2011 please click on the following link: Student Finances: Notice Regarding Evidence of Finance for ALL Non-EEA Students from 1 April 2011
+For information regarding evidence of finance for ALL Non-EEA Students from 01 September 2016 please click on the following link: Evidence of Finances for all Non EEA Students

 For information regarding the requirement to hold private medical insurance please read the following notice